slash071/atlas/src/chapter_01/sub/basics.md

     Header 2
     --------

 An alternative syntax is to use a single hash mark just prior to the header 1 text and two hash marks next to the header 2 text:

     # Header 1
     ## Header 2

 We can continue this syntax for specifying additional header levels by using the number of hash marks represented by the level of header to use:

     ### Header 3
     #### Header 4
     ##### Header 5
     ###### Header 6

-There is no equivalent for the equal marks and dashes syntax and there are no more levels behind 6.
+There is no equivalent for the equal marks and dashes syntax, and there are no more levels beyond 6.

 #### Emphasis

-In this first sentence, I _really_ placed _emphasis_ on my word in two different ways.
-We used single underscore on each side of the word `really` and also used and asterisks on each side of the word `emphasis`; in either case it will render both words in italics:
+In this sentence, I _really_ placed _emphasis_ on my words in two different ways.
+We used a single underscore on each side of the word `really` and also used asterisks on each side of the word `emphasis`.
+In either case, it will render both words in italics:

     _really_
     *emphasis*

-Next I will write **very** **strong** or bold text, also in two different ways.
-With the word `very` and `strong` noted by double underscores or the double
+Next, I will write a **very** **strong** or bold text, also in two different ways.
+With the words `very` and `strong` noted by double underscores or double asterisks:
-asterisks:

     __very__
     **strong**

 This example will contain an _intra_ word emphasis.
 This is a variable name var_example_int, but Markdown will render emphasis by default.
-So Markdown is going to see single underscores and render text between them as emphasis; it doesn't matter character around it and it still renders it.
-So how did we stop that because sometimes like above we might have a variable name?
+So Markdown is going to see single underscores and render text between them as emphasis; it doesn't matter what characters are around it, and it still renders it.
+So how do we stop that?
+Because sometimes, like above, we might have a variable name.
 By using the backslash:

     var\_example\_int

 And although it's not required to escape both backslashes like above, escaping one of them can do the job as well.

 > Try to use asterisks more because it is a safer version across multiple
-> falvors of Markdown.
+> flavors of Markdown.

 #### Quotes

-Look at the line above that we said it's safer to use asterisks; that's a quote.
-For quotes, we use right angle bracket `>` also known as greater than sign:
+Look at the line above where we said it's safer to use asterisks; that's a **quote**.
+For quotes, we use a right-angle bracket `>` also known as a greater-than sign:

-    > This line is going to be a qoute.
+    > This line is going to be a quote.

 #### Code

-For representing a source code in Markdown, there are two ways:
+For representing source code in Markdown, there are two ways:

 - Inline syntax
 - Block syntax

-Which both render in a monospaced type of font.
+Both render in a monospaced type of font.

-For inline, we surround our code example with backticks like \`this\` which render it: `this`
+For inline, we surround our code example with backticks like \`this\`, which renders it: `this`

-On the other hand, if we want several lines of code standing off to itself, all we have to do is an indent by 4 spaces.
-A unique aspect of code block is that Markdown will ignore what is usually a reserved character:
+On the other hand, if we want several lines of code standing off to itself, all we have to do is indent by 4 spaces.
+A unique aspect of code blocks is that Markdown will ignore what is usually a reserved character:

     # We used a hash mark, but it didn't render a header,
-    > And this line is not a qoute.
+    > And this line is not a quote.

 #### Lists

-First, let's start with the unordered list.
-In Markdown, we can use the asterisk, plus, or dash to denote an unordered list bullet:
+First, let's start off with the unordered list.
+In Markdown, we can use the asterisk, plus, or dash to denote an unordered bullet list:

     * Item 1
     + Item 2